prathimacode-hub/DS-ScriptsNook/Deep Learning/Convolutional Neural Networks/README.md

 **GOAL**

-To create a Convolutional Neural Network Model to classify images.
+To create a Convolutional Neural Network Model to classify Homer and Bart images (Simpson Characters).

 **PURPOSE**

-To understand the CNN network
+To utilise the power of Convolutional Neural Network for image classification

 **DATASET** (if applicable)

-Dataset Added
+Dataset is included as zip file.
+Please extract the zip file.

 **WORKFLOW OF YOUR PROJECT FILES**